syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Conditional-Formatting.md

   //Save the document as file and view the saved document

-  //The operation in SaveAndView under Xamarin varies between Windows Phone, Android and iOS platforms.
-Please refer xlsio/xamarin section for respective code samples.
+  //The operation in SaveAndView under Xamarin varies between Windows Phone, Android, and iOS platforms.
+Refer to the xlsio/xamarin section for respective code samples.

   if (Device.OS == TargetPlatform.WinPhone || Device.OS == TargetPlatform.Windows)
   {